theoweiss/openhab-tinkerforge-configuration-examples/README.md

 ### Distance US Bricklet

-An entry in openhab.cfg is needed if you want to adjust threshold and / or callbackPeriod, the movingAverage or if you want to use a _symbolic name_.
+An entry in openhab.cfg is only needed if you want to adjust threshold and / or callbackPeriod or if you want to use a _symbolic name_.

 openhab.cfg: